By Kathy Buckworth

 Forming your own smaller networking group doesn’t have to be hard, but it can be extremely advantageous.
 Find individuals with similar work styles and ambitions that you feel can complement your skills.
 Share contacts, experience and knowledge via regular face to face meetings, supplemented with email support and sharing.
 You don’t have to be doing exactly the same job in the same industry; in fact it can be more worthwhile to seek those in other areas for a better-rounded group.
 Set an agenda for each meeting and treat it with professional respect.

 Networking doesn’t just happen.
 Those with large and vibrant networks have worked hard to establish them and, just as importantly, maintain them.
-Sending a quick “just checking in” email is a great way to maintain an already strong, long standing network contact.
+Once you have been able to find an email address of a contact that you want to build a healthy and strong relationship with, you should bear in mind that sending a quick “just checking in” email is a great way to maintain an already strong, long-standing network contact.

 The “Old Boys’ Club” concept has long been maligned insofar as it suggests an exclusionary, elite club.
 Which it was.
 But what it did to well was to allow the members of this club to support each other’s business success.
 Throw out the words “old” and “boys” and replace it with your own set of demographics.
 Starting a network when you’re just starting out is ideal, but it’s never too late to work on your network.